 1. Sri Lanka - Sirimavo Bandaranaike (1960 -1965, 1970-1977)

 Sirimavo Bandaranaike became the world’s first female Prime Minister in 1960.
 She began her political career the previous year following the assassination of her husband who was prime minister at the time.
 Sirimavo was elected head of state of Ceylon, modern-day Sri Lanka, from 1960 until 1965, and again from 1970 to 1977.
-Her government was notable for their socio-economical advancement; establishing a state-run system and nationalizing many businesses.
+Her government was notable for its socio-economical advancement; establishing a state-run system and nationalizing many businesses.
 Her daughter, Chandrika Kumaratunga, continued her mother’s legacy as a prime minister and later on as Sri Lanka’s first woman president.

 2. India – Indira Gandhi (1966-1977, 1980-1984)

 Born into a political family, Indira Gandhi was the only child of India’s first elected prime minister.
 She attended a Swiss boarding school, and later, Oxford University, before launching her political career.
 She rose to prominence quickly, becoming the first female prime minister of India in 1966 and serving three consecutive terms.
-She was a vocal supported of East Pakistan’s (present-day Bangladesh) independence and became the first leader to recognize it as a country.
+She was a vocal supporter of East Pakistan’s (present-day Bangladesh) independence and became the first leader to recognize it as a country.
 She revitalized the farming industry, nationalized the country’s banks, and led India into the nuclear age.
-Back as prime minster in 1980, she was assassinated four years later by two of her own bodyguards.
+Back as prime minister in 1980, she was assassinated four years later by two of her own bodyguards.

 3. Israel- Golda Meir (1969 – 1974)